orta/gh-commentify/README.md

 # Setup

 1. Make a GitHub [personal access token](https://github.com/settings/tokens) for the server to use.
+It only needs `public_repo` if you have an public repo for comment.
+Otherwise, use `repo`.

 2. Click: [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/orta/gh-commentify)